tmsvdb/Monsterhunters/Character Creation.md

 ## Resources
 You only Start with Resources if you got one from your Class, see the Class topic in the Aspects section above.

+## Fate points
+You start the game with 10 Fate points.